Shoshone-Bannock Tribes - Tribal Office of Emergency Management

 - Avoid touching your face, nose, eyes, etc.

 - Clean and disinfect your home frequently touched objects and surfaces.

-- Avoid Public Gatherings (Recommendation from Centers for Disease Control and Prevention is 10 people or less, this includes birthday gatherings, family BBQ’s, meetings, etc.).
+- Avoid Public Gatherings (Recommendation from CDC is 10 people or less, this includes birthday gatherings, family BBQ’s, meetings, etc.).

 - Avoid all non-essential Travel.